Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 1. Open *Policy Studio*.
 2. Select **New project from an API Gateway instance**.
 3. Provide a project name for the local copy of the remote instance.
-4. Provide connection details  (`api-gateway-manager.\<domain-name>, 443, admin, apiAdminPwd!`).
+4. Provide connection details  (`api-gateway-manager.\<domain-name>, 443, admin, password`).
 5. Select the **apimgr** instance.
 6. Click **Finish** and wait for all policies to load.
 ![api-gateway-manager-debug](/Images/apim-policy-studio-api-containers.png)
-7. Browse under Policy - #AMPLIFY-OB to find the API.
+7. Browse under Policy Container - #AMPLIFY-OB-FDX for FDX deployments or #AMPLIFY-OB for Open Finance Brazil deployments.
 Or, use the search box to provide the API name.
 8. Double click the API name to open the filter path.

 ### Review the API filter path